 4. Rules for Courts of Limited Jurisdiction and Special Proceedings

 Congress has established several federal courts with limited jurisdiction in specific subject areas, such as the Tax Court, the Court of Federal Claims, and the Court of International Trade.
 Their rules of court are published in the U.S.C., U.S.C.A., and U.S.C.S.
 The court rules volumes of U.S.C.S. (in print or online in Lexis Advance) are probably the most convenient source.

 Rules for courts of limited jurisdictions are also frequently published on the website of the individual court.
 Use the Court Locator to locate the site for a particular court.

 Rules of procedure for the trial of misdemeanors before U.S. magistrates, supplemental rules for admiralty and maritime claims, rules governing multi-district litigation, and rules governing habeas corpus proceedings are included in the West federal handbooks and other general sources listed above.

 5. Rules of Practice for Quasi-Judicial Agencies

-Commercially published looseleaf services (see Bluebook Table 15 for a representative list) are another source for agency rules and regulations.
+Commercially published looseleaf or electronic services (see Bluebook Table 15 for a representative list) are another source for agency rules and regulations.
 Both substantive regulations and rules of practice and procedure are usually included.
-Check the "How to Use" section of the service for information about what is included.

 B. Researching Federal Rules

 1. Proposed Amendments

-The text of rules promulgated by the Supreme Court with Judicial Conference Advisory Committee notes can be found in the advance sheets to the West Supreme Court Reporter, Federal Reporter, Federal Supplement and Federal Rules Decisions (Federal Reporters, Level 3), and also in U.S. Law Week (Periodicals & in Bloomberg BNA).
-The monthly pamphlets for United States Code Congressional & Administrative News (Federal Alcove & online in WestlawNext) also include amendments for specialized federal courts and administrative tribunals.
+The text of rules promulgated by the Supreme Court with Judicial Conference Advisory Committee notes can be found in the advance sheets to the West Supreme Court Reporter, Federal Reporter, Federal Supplement and Federal Rules Decisions (Federal Reporters, Level 3), and also in U.S. Law Week (Periodicals & in Bloomberg Law & Bloomberg BNA).
+The monthly pamphlets for United States Code Congressional & Administrative News (Federal Area & online in Westlaw) also include amendments for specialized federal courts and administrative tribunals.

 2. Locating Decisions Construing Court Rules

 The text of court decisions construing rules of procedure are usually printed in the same reports that cover court decisions generally, and can be found using traditional case-finding research methods online and in print.
 Two additional sources for decisions construing federal court rules are: